cdslaborg/paramonte/src/interface/Python/README.md

 >   acknowledge the use of this library in other work or (commercial / free) software that are built upon this work.

 This is a free software, so help us keep it freely available to the public by redistributing the library and contributing to it.
-If you have any questions or concerns about the license, do not hesitate to the contact us (shahmoradi@utexas.edu).
+If you have questions or concerns about the license, do feel free the contact us (shahmoradi@utexas.edu).

 Authors and contributors